Top 5 Best Nightclubs in Seattle in 2023

 What time do clubs close in Seattle?

-Most clubs and bars close around 2 AM.
+Most clubs and bars remain open until around 2 AM.

 Is weed legal in Seattle?